by Texas Homesteader ~

 Heartache abounds in this lifestyle the same as any other.
 But there have been so many times when we see that shining proof that we’re doing the right thing for us.

-Your idea of a perfect life may be similar to ours, or it may be completely different.
+To build a life you love, your idea of a perfect life may be similar to ours.
+Or it may be completely different.
 Figure out what speaks to your heart & start taking steps now to make it happen.

-Maybe you want to take control of your own kitchen and start providing for your own family.
-If you have a small patch of earth you can plant herbs or veggies.
-Even if you don’t, container gardening is a small-scale way to get your hands in the earth and provide for yourself and your family, and it feels wonderful.
+Maybe you want to take control of your own kitchen and start providing healthier food for your own family.
+If you have a small patch of earth you can plant herbs or a few veggies.

 Or how about learning to make your favorite cookies from scratch.
 Heck mix up a triple batch and scoop the leftover dough into raw dough buttons for the freezer for quick-baking homemade cookie deliciousness sometime down the road.